Crazy Vegan Kitchen

 Instructions

-• Prepare dressing by whisking all ingredients together.
+• Prepare dressing by whisking all ingredients together, or shaking them together in a medium sized jar.

-• In a large pan, combine your julienned Red and Yellow Bell Pepper, Green Onion, Carrot, Red Cabbage and Snowpeas.
+• In a large pan, combine your julienned bell peppers, green onion,carrot, red cabbage and snowpeas.
 Heat through and fry for a few minutes until tender.

-• Add Zucchini Noodles to the pan and toss for 1 minute, or until heated through.
-You don't want to over cook this as the Zucchini Noodles will start to wilt and release too much water.
-You simply want to heat the veggies up.
+• Add zucchini noodles to the pan and toss for 1 minute, or until heated through.
+You don't want to over cook this as the zucchini noodles will start to wilt and release too much water.
+You simply want to heat the noodles through.

-• Serve noodles topped with Chopped Peanut and Coriander/Cilantro.
+• Serve noodles topped with chopped peanuts and cilantro.

 Nutrition